-The COVID-19 pandemic has had, and may continue to have, an adverse impact on our business.
+The current macroeconomic environment, which has arisen in part from the effects of the COVID-19 pandemic, has had, and may continue to have, an adverse impact on our business.
 The impact to date has included periods of significant volatility in the markets we serve, in particular the broad consumer electronics market.
-The pandemic has also caused challenges and delays in acquiring new customers and executing license renewals.
+The current macroeconomic environment has also caused challenges and delays in acquiring new customers and executing license renewals.
 These factors have negatively impacted our financial condition and results of operations, which may result in an impairment of our long-lived assets, including goodwill, and increased credit losses.

-Further, our operations and those of our customers have also been negatively impacted by certain trends arising out of the COVID-19 pandemic, including labor market constraints, shortages of semiconductor components, decreased manufacturing capacities, and delays in shipments, product development and product launches.
-Moreover, since the onset of the COVID-19 pandemic, United States federal, state and foreign government policies enacted to combat the pandemic have contributed to a recent rise of inflation that has increased, and may continue to increase, the cost of our operations and have had, and may continue to have, an adverse effect on demand for our customers' products and services and in turn our licensing revenues, which has and may continue to adversely affect our financial performance.
+Further, our operations and those of our customers have also been negatively impacted by certain trends arising out of the COVID-19 pandemic and macroeconomic conditions including labor market constraints, shortages of semiconductor components, decreased manufacturing capacities and delays in shipments, product development and product launches.
+Moreover, United States federal, state and foreign government policies have contributed to a rise of inflation that has increased, and may continue to increase, the cost of our operations and have had, and may continue to have, an adverse effect on demand for our customers' products and services and in turn our licensing revenues, which has had and may continue to have an adverse effect on our financial performance.

-Although a significant portion of our revenue is derived from fixed-fee and minimum-guarantee arrangements from large, well-capitalized customers, our per-unit and variable-fee based revenue will continue to be susceptible to the volatility, labor shortages, supply chain disruptions, microchip shortages, and potential market downturns precipitated by the COVID-19 pandemic.
+Although a significant portion of our revenue is derived from fixed-fee and minimum-guarantee arrangements from large, well-capitalized customers, our per-unit and variable-fee based revenue will continue to be susceptible to global health concerns, outbreaks, pandemics, armed conflict, market volatility, labor shortages, supply chain disruptions, microchip shortages and market downturns.